 Stay informed on compliance updates

-It’s almost always beneficial to form your company earlier rather than later.
+It’s generally beneficial to form your company earlier rather than later.
 This is true regardless of the type of business and whether you opt to form a C corporation, S corporation, or LLC.

 CT Tip: If you sign a contract as a sole proprietor and later incorporate, you are still individually liable on that contract.
-For that reason, it's generally better for incorporate or form your LLC before signing agreements, contracts, leases, etc. If you are considering a franchise, it’s generally better to incorporate before you sign any agreements.
-Also, even after you have incorporated, you can be personally liable if you sign as an individual rather than on behalf of the corporation.
+For that reason, it's generally better to incorporate or form your LLC before signing contracts, leases, franchise and other agreements, etc.

 If a business has more than one founder, a clear understanding of ownership interests helps the business grow harmoniously and effectively.
-Various owners may own different amounts and types of shares that reflect their interest in the business Incorporating early helps to “nip in the bud” any problems that could arise later from unintended misunderstandings and keeps everyone on the same page regarding who owns what and who is owed what.
+In some businesses, the intention is for all the owners to be equal.
+But in others, the intention is for some owners to have more financial and/or management rights than others.
+By incorporating early, and setting forth each owner’s financial and management rights in the governing documents, you can prevent any future misunderstandings and keep everyone on the same page regarding who owns what and who is owed what.

-If your business will have intellectual property (e.g., copyrights, trademark, patents) or other property, incorporating could be an important step in ensuring the business owns the property rather than any individual founder.
+If your business owns intellectual property (copyrights, trademark, patents) or other property, incorporating could be an important step in ensuring the business owns that property rather than any individual founder.

 Businesses that have or expect to have employees should incorporate before hiring them.
-Employers are generally liable for their employee’s actions and mistakes.
-If you run your business as a sole proprietorship, then you as an individual are liable for your employee’s actions, negligence, mistakes, etc. This exposes your assets (including non-business assets) to liability.
-However, if you incorporate and the corporation is the employer, the business takes on this liability risk.
-For this reason, it’s best to incorporate before you hire any employees, in order to help protect your individual wealth and family assets.
+Employers are generally liable for their employee’s actions and mistakes that are taken in the course of their employment.
+If you run your business as a sole proprietorship, you as an individual are liable and your personal assets are at risk.
+However, if you have incorporated, the corporation or LLC is the employer and takes on this liability risk.

-Once you know you’re starting a business, however, it’s generally far more favorable to incorporate early in the process.
-This allows you to sign contracts and other documents in the corporation’s name and take far greater advantage of the limited liability and other benefits incorporating has to offer.
+Once you know you’re starting a business, you’ll find that there are many incentives for incorporating earlier in the process.
+You will be able to sign contracts and other documents in the corporation’s or LLC’s name and take far greater advantage of the limited liability and other benefits incorporation can offer.

 More in Formation Services